top of page

 A. The realm of baby and child sleep is a notorious minefield of misinformation.
 Instead of digging through google at 3am desperate for a solution to your little one's sleep challenges, you could have an evidence based strategy, that is tailored to your child and will improve your family's sleep within days.
 Better still, you don't have to work on this alone.
 Change is tough, but you will have me in your pocket guiding and supporting you every step of the way.

-Q. Do you have clinical studies you can provide that support there is no harm to my child during sleep training?
+Q. Do you have any clinical studies you can provide that support there is no harm to my child during sleep training?

 A. Absolutely!
 The latest clinical research in pediatric sleep and child behavioral psychology is at the center of my practice.
 Click here to access stacks of clinical research in support of traditional sleep training methods.